How to Buy Netflix Shares UK in 2022 – A Beginner’s Guide

 You should also consider whether you want to buy shares in the traditional sense of buy and sell shares contacts for difference (CFD).
 By trading CFDs, you won’t actually own any shares, but you can go short (speculate on the share price going down) and apply leverage (borrow capital to make larger trades).

-With hundreds of such providers now active in the UK space, finding the best share broker for you isn’t always easy.
-To help you out, below you will find a selection of top-rated stock brokers that allow you to buy Netflix shares.
+With hundreds of such providers now active in the UK space, finding a share broker for you isn’t always easy.
+To help you out, below you will find a selection of popular stock brokers that allow you to buy Netflix shares.

 Plus500 is a popular online broker that specializes in CFD trading and hosts over 2,000 financial instruments.
 One of the main reasons so many UK investors choose to trade shares CFDs on this platform is due to its low fees, with zero commission, no banking fees and very tight spreads.